 Characterised by absolute insulin deficiency and the presence of antibodies to pancreatic beta cells.

 Uncommon form that is characterised by absence of antibodies.

 Increased likelihood in patients of African or Asian ancestry and has a strong genetic component.

 Presentation of idiopathic type 1 diabetes does not differ from that of autoimmune type 1 diabetes.

-The American Diabetes Association has produced a staging system for type 1 diabetes based on clinical features and the presence of autoantibodies.
+The American Diabetes Association has produced a staging system for type 1 diabetes based on clinical features, glycaemic levels, and the presence of autoantibodies.
 The persistent presence of two or more autoantibodies is an almost certain predictor of clinical hyperglycaemia and diabetes, and the rate of progression is dependent on the age at first detection of antibody, the number of antibodies, the antibody specificity, and the antibody titre.
 Glucose and glycosylated haemoglobin (HbA1c) levels rise well before the clinical onset of diabetes, making early diagnosis possible.
 This staging can serve as a framework for future research and screening.

 Use of this content is subject to our disclaimer